Freelancers in France: Your homework before 2025

 If you need help with this, you can book a Power Hour.

 We’ve seen the 5 things you need to do before the end of the year.
-If you want to know more about CFE, Taxes foncière and taxe habitation which I’ve mentioned - watch this next video LINK
+If you want to know more about CFE, Taxes foncière and taxe habitation which I’ve mentioned - watch this video on my YouTube channel.

 Make sure you subscribe to my newsletter to be updated on these topics and new changes due with the 2025 budget Loi de Finance.
 A few topics will directly impact freelancers in France: new VAT threshold, new rules for gites and AirBnB (LMNP, thresholds), and micro entrepreneurs.